 1. The Meat

-The best meat for dry-aging beef at home are large muscles or sub-primal cuts on the bone like a strip loin, ribeye or sirloin.
-Bones and fat layers are good as they protect the meat from drying out too much when you are dry-aging beef at home.
-It is not advisable to try to dry-age single steaks, because you will lose so much volume when cutting off the outer, dried layer that you’ll be left with just a thin sliver of steak.
+The best meat for dry-aging beef at home are large muscle or sub-primal cuts on the bone like a strip loin, ribeye or sirloin.
+Bones and fat layers are the best as they protect the meat from drying out too much when you are dry-aging beef at home.
+It’s not advisable to try dry-aging single steaks because you will lose so much volume when cutting off the outer, dried layer that you won’t be left with much.
 The meat should be as freshly slaughtered as possible.
-Otto recommends telling your butcher that you’re going to dry-age beef at home so you will be recommended a good cut for this.
+Otto recommends telling your butcher that you’re going to dry-age beef at home so you’ll be recommended a good cut.

 2. The Fridge

 There are special dry-aging fridges that you can buy for home use.
 However, you can also mimic the conditions of one by using a small fridge (optimally with a glass door), an electric fan, a wire rack and a thermometer. with a fan to circulate the air and a thermometer that measures temperature and humidity, you can dry-age your steaks in it on a wire rack.
-It’s not advisable to dry-age in the same fridge as where you keep the rest of your food for two reasons: the frequent opening and closing of the fridge will lead to inconsistent temperatures and humidity, and the meat may absorb some aromas from the other foods you keep in the fridge (and vice versa).
+It’s not advisable to dry-age in the same fridge where you keep food for two reasons: the frequent opening and closing will lead to inconsistent temperatures and humidity, and the meat may absorb some aromas from the other foods you keep in the fridge (and vice versa).

 The best temperature for dry-aging beef at home is debatable, but most experts agree that it is around 34°F or slightly above.
 Be careful though: a temperature above 40°F will spoil the meat.
 This is why it’s worth investing in a stand-alone thermometer even if your fridge has a temperature indicator – just to be extra safe.
 The optimal humidity for dry-aged meat is in the 65-85% range.
 Be cautious with a high range of because it may lead to excessive bacteria growth.
 If you live in a humid area (humidity >80%), put a salt block or a tray of rock salt in the bottom of your dry-aging fridge to decrease the humidity.
 If the humidity is too low, the worst thing that can happen is that the aged steak dries out a bit more, which doesn’t significantly damage your tender steak.